anadi-u/100daysofcloud/Journey/004/Readme.md

 }]
   ```

-- The above loop deploys three storage accounts at once following the loop conditions/iterations.
+> The above loop deploys three storage accounts at once following the loop conditions/iterations.

-- For loop starts with a square bracket []
+- For loop starts with a square bracket `[]`
 - Similar to if condition, loop condition is also written along with the resource definition.
-- Count based loops can also be used in Azure Bicep via range function.
-Range(x,y) where x= starting value and y=Number of values you count.
+- Count based loops can also be used in Azure Bicep via range function. *Range(x,y) where x= starting value and y=Number of values you count*.
 - Example range(3,4) = 3,4,5,6
-- @desciption can be used to add comments in the Bice p template.
+- `@desciption` can be used to add comments in the Bicep template.
-- @secure is used to secure the private information such as usernames, passwords and secrets to show in the deployment history logs.
+- `@secure` is used to secure the private information such as usernames, passwords and secrets to show in the deployment history logs.

 ## ☁️ Cloud Outcome